rehierl/node-tree-outliner/3-3-0-design-4.md

 The next node, that must be strictly associated with section `s` is node `C`.
 Unlike with descendant nodes, an association does not carry over to subsequent siblings.
-That is, because based upon the underlying relation, no semantically consistent path can be defined which connects a node with its next sibling (i.e. a node does not contain any of its siblings).
+That is, because based upon the underlying relation, no semantically consistent path can be defined which connects a node with its next sibling.
+That is, because a node does not contain any of its siblings.

 The loose associations mentioned above also apply to any descendant of node `C`.
 Node `E` therefore also belongs to section `s`, whether that node is strictly associated with it or not.
 Consequently, section `s` can not end with node `D` and, because of that, section `s` does not end inside of node `C`.
+However, section `s` can be intuitively understood to end with node `C`.

 <!-- ======================================================================= -->
 ## derived statements